-According to mindset coach Rebecca Lockwood, “Loneliness is when you feel as though you have a lack of affection from others.
-It is when you crave human connection and social interaction, but are not having any of this in your life."
+Loneliness, according to mindset coach Rebecca Lockwood (opens in new tab), is when you feel as though you are lacking affection from others.
+"It's when you crave human connection and social interaction, but you're not having any of it or enough of it in your life."

 Why are people in their midlife struggling with loneliness?